KDE/digikam-doc/batch_queue.rst

 .. figure:: images/index_batch_queue.webp
     :alt:

-This section explain how to use the digiKam batch queue manager.
+This section explains how to use the digiKam Batch Queue Manager.

 .. toctree::
    :maxdepth: 2